JeremyWildsmith/JevaEngineSrc/README.md

 Source Code Repository for JevaEngine - An Isoemtric Java Game Engine

 JevaEngine is currently under very early development, and the source code is still being conditioned for user contribution.
-In the near future, the following is hoped to be accomplished:

-* Sufficiently Flesh Out JavaDoc.
-Any contributions in this area would be greatly appreciated as there is a lot of ground ot cover here.
-If you'd like to participate, please contact me at jeremywildsmith@yahoo.ca

-* Add approriate licenese to the code to allow for proper and legal usage.

-* The code needs a little cleaning.

 Features
 ========
 - Pure Java Implementation.
 No native dependencies, maximizing cross-platform ability.
 - Fully Scriptable.
 Scriptable scenes, events & NPCs (Scripts are written in JavaScript)
 - Centralized Server Networking Implementation for Online RPG Games.
 Entity scripts, world triggers etc work seamlessly off and on server.
+- Networking is cleanly isolated from the engine, allowing for varios networking models to be implemented seamlessly.
 - UI Is entirely skinnable and customizable - Jeva Core provides a solid infastructure for most general UI components.
 - Basic particle engine (implemented primary for attack\heal\projectile effects so noting too fancy)
 - Entities can save states and reload states (essential for game saves).
 States are can be saved on an integrated back-end that works over GameJolt API for Achievements, Scoring and Cloud Saving